MIB19/POS_Project/README.md

 # POS_Project
-My POS Project use MVC framework like CI
+My POS Project use MVC framework like CI with print fiture and many more